 The application is for 306 apartments in two buildings on a 7.88 acre property and a 425kW large-scale ground-mounted solar energy system comprised of 640 modules on a 23.94 acre property to power the residential development.
-This project also includes associated parking areas, internal vehicular drive aisles, and the construction of a public access trail to the adjacent Donnabell Lippman Park.
+This project also includes associated parking areas, internal vehicular drive aisles, and the construction of a public access trail to the adjacent Donnabeth Lippman Park.
 The development will be served by public water and sewer.
-This development is located on two lots in the Franklin Drive Subdivision approved by the Planning Board on January 13, 2025.
-The subject property is identified as Tax Map: 18; Lot: 26-2-A02 and 26-2-A03; Zone: Commercial 1 (C-1) zoning district and located in the Chaffin Pond/Little Sebago Lake watershed.
+The subject property is identified as Tax Map: 18; Lots: 26-2-A02 and 26-2-A03; Zone: Commercial 1 (C-1) in the Chaffin Pond/Little Sebago Lake watershed.